 - Preheat oven to 250°F. Arrange cubed bread in a large, high-sided sheet pan or roasting pan in a single layer and place in the oven, tossing occasionally, for about 2 hours or until fully dry.

 - When there's about 30 minutes left on the bread, start the rest of the stuffing components.
 Mince all of the fresh poultry herbs.
-Use a fork to mash 1 TBSP of the minced herbs into 2 TBSP unsalted butter on a clean cutting board until the butter is quite soft.
+Use a fork to mash 1 tablespoon of the minced herbs into 2 tablespoon unsalted butter on a clean cutting board until the butter is quite soft.
 This is your compound butter.Set aside the rest of the minced herbs for the stuffing.
 Leave compound butter out to soften until read to use.

 - Melt ½ cup butter in a medium pan over medium heat.
 Remove the casings from two sausage links and brown them in the pan, using a spatula or wooden spoon to break the meat apart into crumbles.
 Add the chopped carrots, celery, and onion and cook until the veggies have softened.
 Set aside (with as much of the buttery pan drippings as you can) until ready to use.